ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Resolving-the-issue.md

     ```

     If you ommit the `-m` flag when using `git commit`.
 Git will open up a file
     called `COMMIT_MSG` which you can write your commit message into.
-By
+Git will
-    default git will open your default text editor (if you haven't set this
+    open your configured text editor (if you haven't set this manually, this
-    manually, this is likely vim).
-To change the text editor that opens up
+    is likely vim).
+To change the text editor that opens up when you type
-    when you type `git commit`, run:
+    `git commit`, run:

     ```bash
     git config --global core.editor "your-editor-here"